On November 9, 2001 (two months after the 9/11 attacks), I was a participant in the plenary session on "Prayer at a Distance: Medically

-conference on "Science and Religion: Are They Compatible?"
+(now CFI Transnational) conference in Atlanta on "Science and Religion:

 If you listen to nothing else, I'm sure you will enjoy the prayer test that I conducted during my talk (9:45 to 11:20 of Part 1).
 The disappointing result is divulged in the Q&A period.